RamblingCookieMonster/Citrix.NetScaler/README.md

 Here are a few examples on how you might run the autogenfuntions.ps1 script

     # Quick and Dirty!
-		    # WARNING: generates 900 + functions, sends credentials in the clear!
+		    # WARNING: generates all 900 + functions, sends credentials in the clear
         & "\\path\to\Citrix.NetScaler\AutogenFunctions.ps1" -Address YourNetScalerAddressHere -AllowHTTPAuth

     # Explore first